 Uppada & Jamdani

-The weaving technique in uppada sarees is called Jamdani.
-The word Jamdani is of Persian origin: Jam meaning flower and Dani meaning a vase.
+In addition, the weaving technique in Uppada sarees is called Jamdani.
+For instance, the word Jamdani is of Persian origin: For exmaple, Jam meaning flower and Dani meaning a vase.
 Uppada/Jamdani patterns are mostly of geometric, plant and floral designs and are said to originate from Persian and Mughal designs.
-During the early 19th century weavers in the poor fishing village of Uppada In Andhra Pradesh were trained in Jamdani technique.
+In other words, during the early 19th century, weavers in the poor fishing village were trained in Jamdani technique.

 Uppada sarees are lighter than the traditional Kanjivaram sarees.